movestore/movestore.github.io/appspec.md

 ## References
 References of various types can be added to make background information about your App accessible.
 Only a certain list of reference types are permitted, please consult the list below.
 In the descriptions `A` refers to the App or the workflow and `B` is another digital resource that is referenced.
 References are not mandatory.
 The same types of references can be assigned to a published workflow.

+If your App heavily depends on a specific package/library to function, adding this reference as `Requires` is highly appreciated.
+It might motivate e.g. R-package developers helping to improve the App.

 ### Reference types
+Please consider including a reference to e.g. an R-package if your App depends heavily on (a) specific function(s) from it.
+Use the **Requires** reference type (see below).
+Also indicating papers that describe the developed methods is highly recommended, e.g. using the reference type **IsDescribedBy**.

 - **IsCitedBy/Cites** use this relation if you know of another resource that uses the App/workflow or if the App/workflow is based on another piece of software/work and you want to credit. (indicates that B includes A in a citation/indicates that A includes B in a citation)
 - **IsSupplementTo/IsSupplementedBy** use this relation if the App/workflow can be used as supplementary material to another resource or publication.
 The App/workflow can also be supplemental material to a publication if it supports it, but isn't essential for its understanding. (indicates that A is a supplement to B/indicates that B is a supplement  to A)
 - **IsContinuedBy/Continues** use this relation to link to a resource that continues ideas of the App/workflow in another resource (e.g. a new App).
 For new versions of the same App/workflow please use the relations 'IsNewVersionOf/IsPreviousVersionOf'. (indicates A is continued by the work B/indicates A is a continuation of the work B)